amamonova/kontakt-game/bot/README.md

 `python3.6 bot.py`
 3. Test your bot.

-JFYI: Telegram is prohibited in Russia, so we use proxy.
-It is
+JFYI: Telegram is prohibited in Russia, so we use proxy (address is requested from PubProxy API).
+It is unstable:
-unstable: if you have some troubles with connection, please, feel free to contact us.
-Or just change the `proxy_url` parameter in `config.py`
+if you have some troubles with connection, please, feel free to contact us.
+Or just change the `proxy_url` parameter in `config.py` --> `DEFAULT_REQUEST_KWARGS` dict.

 ## Output